jskopek/programming-lessons/_lessons/3-more-shapes.markdown

 We just did a couple of interesting new things!
 All of the *functions* we have written until now have four numbers, but the *triangle* *function* has six!
 Some functions - like *triangle* - need more information than others.

 The other thing we just did is we wrote a program that has two instructions.
 When we run the program, the computer will first create a *line* and then create a *triangle*.
-This is why we need to type the ```;```` semicolon at the end of each instruction, so the computer knows when to start the next instruction.
+This is why we need to type the ```;``` semicolon at the end of each instruction, so the computer knows when to start the next instruction.
+You would think it could figure this out every time you type a new line, but computers aren't very smart.

+## Learning more about our functions
 We're starting to see a bunch of *function*s!
 We've tried ```ellipse```, ```rect```, ```line```, and ```triangle```.
 There are many more *function*s in programming, but they can be a little hard to remember.
 From now on, I will add a little guide every time we discover a new function.
 If you click on it, you can see more information and some examples:

 {% include function.html name="ellipse" description="This function lets you draw an 'ellipse'.
 Ellipses can be circles, but they can also be squished circular shapes like ovals" %}